 Does my home insurance cover heave and subsidence?

-Considering you usually have no control over them, heave and subsidence damage can put a strain on any homeowner.
+Considering you usually have no control over it, heave or subsidence damage can put a strain on any homeowner.
 If you see cracks on your property, for peace of mind seek professional advice to assess the level of risk.

 You can, though, check the age of your house and see how it was built.
 The remedy for a house built before 1914 will not be the same for one built in the 1990s, and the building surveyor must have experience and knowledge of the age or the type of your house.